pingANDpackets/pointers/README.md

 2. network-troubleshooting -

-   (A) check hostfile entry of the service you are trying to connect (b) ping the service and see if response is coming
+   (A) check hostfile entry of the service you are trying to connect (b) ping the service and see if response is coming (c) check if the service is listening on 0.0.0.0 as some services are configured to listen on localhost only